zghib/app/README.md

 We have two online demos available so you can easily check out Directus in action: [stable](https://directus.app) or [canary](https://next.directus.app)

+<p>&nbsp;</p>

 ## ❤️ Supporting Directus

-Directus is a GPLv3-licensed open source project with development made possible by support from our community, core team, and sponsors.
+Directus is a GPLv3-licensed open source project with development made possible by support from our core team, contributors, and sponsors.
 It's not easy building premium open-source software; if you would like to help ensure Directus stays free, please consider becoming a sponsor.

 * [Become a backer or sponsor through Patreon](https://www.patreon.com/directus)
 * [One-time donation through PayPal](https://paypal.com/directus)